makise-homura/kexec-e2k/README.md

 * `-N <FILE>`: Use `<FILE>` as NVRAM image (if not specified, lintel will read actual NVRAM).
 Create it by calling `dd if=/dev/nvram of=<FILE> bs=256 skip=1 count=3`
 * `-T`: Prohibit lintel to react at any keypress to perform a controlled trusted boot (has an effect only if `-d` is given)
 * `-n`: Don't check that boot disk AHCI controller is on node 0 (has an effect only if `-d` is given)
-* `-v`: Don't pass current video adapter id to lintel and make it load on the one it has in NVRAM
+* `-v`: Don't pass current video adapter id to lintel and make it use the one configured in NVRAM

 # Limitations

-* You should be in runlevel 1 to run this (but you can disable this check by `-r`).
+* You should be in runlevel 1 to run this (but you can disable this check by `-r`, specifically when your OS does not support runlevels).
 * You should not be running X, it may interfere with framebuffer usage (but you can disable this check by `-X`).
 * You may consider having IOMMU disabled in case of loading outdated lintel images.
 As long as you use modern kernel or lintel image, this is not required (and no check for IOMMU performed, as in earlier versions of this tool).
-* If booting lintel, you should have the same lintel BCD image written on some disk (unless supplied image contains kexec jumper).
+* If booting outdated lintel withot kexec jumper, you should have the same lintel BCD image written on one, and only one disk in the system.
-* If booting lintel, no other disks should contain lintel except one mentioned above (unless supplied image contains kexec jumper).
-* If booting lintel, all its hadrware limitations (e.g. SATA controller 0, etc.) apply.
+* If booting lintel, all its hardware limitations (e.g. SATA controller 0, etc.) may apply.